-One of the side effects of an outbreak are scars that are remnants of chickenpox infection.
+One of the sequelae of an outbreak are scars that are remnants of chickenpox infection.
 These scars are indented on the skin and are atrophic.
 While most scars fade over time, a few persist, requiring professional treatment to help remove them altogether.

 What Causes Chickenpox Scars In Adults?